Ongoing benefit changes

 Your Universal Credit also needs to include an entitlement to the health element that started before that date.
 Some parents will have to act now – see below.

-What can I do to protect myself against cuts?
+What can I do to protect myself against the cut in the health element?

 For more information about cuts to the health element, see our Family Finance Team’s webinar.